top of page

 Bids for new carpeting should specify low-VOC adhesives.
 Areas with new carpeting should be fully ventilated before occupancy.

-Kenmore, WA outlines its award-winning City Hall’s Sustainability features, including the use of low off-gassing materials such as paints, sealants and other interior finishes.
+Kenmore, WA, outlines its award-winning City Hall’s Sustainability features, including the use of low off-gassing materials such as paints, sealants and other interior finishes.

-Oak Brook, IL specifies in its bid packages that contractors use only low VOC carpet adhesives.
+Oak Brook, IL, specifies in its bid packages that contractors use only low VOC carpet adhesives.
 This is a simple and direct way to make sure those who wish to do business with the village understand the requirements and can meet expectations.

-Chevy Chase, MD provides tips on creating healthy indoor environments by reducing VOC exposure.
+Chevy Chase, MD, provides tips on creating healthy indoor environments by reducing VOC exposure.

 Santa Monica, CA's Green Office Buying Guide details the Regulations and Guidelines that govern paint in California, which impact over 90% of paints in use in the State, and have helped lead the industry to develop low-VOC coatings.
 The site provides information on performance, cost, vendors, availability and more to help others make smart paint choices.